potatoscript/PotatoSQLite/README.md

 ## Installation

-1. Add the `PotatoSQLite` class to your project.
+1. Add the `Potato.SQLite` class to your project.
 2. Ensure you have the `System.Data.SQLite` NuGet package installed.

 ```bash